yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apip_relnotes/fixed_issues.md

 ---
-title: Fixed issues
+title: Fixed issues March
+draft: true
 linkTitle: Fixed issues
 weight: 5
 date: 2020-03-11T00:00:00.000Z
-description: Listing of fixed issues in this release of API Portal.
+description: Listing of fixed issues in this release of API Portal..
 ---
 This version of API Portal includes the fixes from all 7.5.5, 7.6.2, and 7.7 service packs or updates released prior to this version.
 For details of all the service pack fixes included, see the corresponding SP Readme attached to each service pack on [Axway Support](https://support.axway.com).